Shani Mootoo: Early life and education

+Mootoo has discussed her sexual abuse by a friend of her grandfather's.
+After her grandmother told her to "never say such words again" when Mootoo informed her, Mootoo began to fear that her words were getting her into trouble.
+This, coupled with the reaction from her parents about the themes she tackled in her writing, caused Mootoo to redirect her full attention to painting, feeling that it had more potential for ambiguity and equivocalness.
+Mootoo did not begin to grasp the abuse she had endured until her late twenties and found the support she received from others to factor into her decision to "use the most correct words, phrases, sentences, analogies, and stories" to communicate her trauma, the manifestation of it, and how it impacted the person she became.
+This realization inspired Mootoo to get back into writing.
+Mootoo has expressed insecurity about being a painter before being a writer, saying that she eventually came back to writing "accidentally".

-Mootoo earned a Fine Arts BFA Degree at the University of Western Ontario in 1980 and an MA in English and Theatre from the University of Guelph, 2010.
+Mootoo earned a Fine Arts BFA Degree at the University of Western Ontario in 1980, and an MA in English and Theatre from the University of Guelph, 2010.
 As a multimedia visual artist in Vancouver and New York City, where she lived from 1994 to 1999, she explored in her paintings, photographs and videos themes of gender, sexuality, and race.
 The themes of her work resonated with her experiences as an adolescent in Trinidad and as an immigrant adult in Canada.
 Her visual art and video work have traveled and been acclaimed internationally.
 She is now teaching the Creative Writing Program at the University of Toronto.

+Mootoo cites Trinidad's "disregard for equal rights and justice" for her decision to reside in Canada.

+Career

 Visual and video art

 Mootoo's visual art and video work have been exhibited internationally, including at the New York Museum of Modern Art.
 On the topic of her visual work, she has said that as a victim of child abuse she found it safer to use pictures rather than words.
 Mootoo uses her art as a way to deal with the trauma of her childhood and has discussed feelings of confusion as to why the universe would let child abuse happen, while also claiming that as a survivor, she and all those that have suffered at the hands of abusers must come to terms with the trauma and understand what to do with suffering.
 Her film and video work was revisited by Rungh in its program Longing and Belonging: 1990s South Asian Film and Video, a featured program at the 2019 DOXA Documentary Film Festival.
 Mootoo reflected on her film and video work in the 1990s in the commissioned article "Streams Coming Together: 1990s video in Vancouver and beyond".
 Some of her other videos include; "English Lesson", "Wild Woman in The Woods", and "Her Sweetness Lingers".
 These videos have been screened in films, videos festivals, and art exhibitions both locally and internationally.